jaumemk/ushuaia-vagrant/README.md

 ``` bash
 vagrant plugin install vagrant-librarian-chef
 ```

+* Remember to set a shared folder in your host machine. (by default is set to the same as Vagrantfile path)

 * Run "vagrant up"
     - vagrant-librarian-chef, will read the Cheffile and download all the cookbooks.